Operations on Context-Free Grammars

 Implementing the Operations in the ContextFreeGrammar Class

-Let’s add these operations as methods to our ContextFreeGrammar class:
+We can add these operations as methods (along with operator overloads for convenience) to our ContextFreeGrammar class.

 class ContextFreeGrammar(ContextFreeGrammar):